Learning a new language can be an incredibly fun way to meet new people and expand your world view.

 Most apps make it easy to track your progress, and you’ll be able to study anywhere and anytime—on the subway as you commute to work, during your lunch break, or while you sip your morning coffee.

-For the best results, try to dedicate at least 15 minutes each day to studying with the app.
+For the best results, try to dedicate at least 15 minutes each day to studying with your app.
 Regular practice makes perfect!

 2. Read Books